 Wikipedia is an open forum, and other users may make negative edits about your company.
 Don't be offended.
 If someone attacks you, simply appeal to the Wikipedia community for help.

 If executed correctly, your company's Wikipedia page can be a great asset.
-Artisan is also an expert on all other forms of social media for small business.
-Contact us today to learn more about Leveraging Wikipedia.
+Artisan knows tons of experts on all other forms of social media for small businesses.
+Need help with yours?
+Contact us today to learn more about hiring the creatives you need.